• Europes biggest bike selection

 Cradle Pedaling: To stretch your legs and relax your butt, or to have more power e.g. on a climb, you can switch to cradle pedaling and pedal standing up.
 This changes the air resistance for the cyclists behind you.

-On most group rides, the approximate route is communicated with all participants before the start.
+The approximate route is communicated to all participants on most group rides before the start.
 Check it out and see if you are up to the challenge.
-If you are unsure, ask the other cyclists about the planned speed or climbs.
-There are no stupid questions, it would only be stupid if you are overstrained and the others have to wait for you constantly.
+If unsure, ask the other cyclists about the planned speed or climbs.
+There are no stupid questions.
+It would only be stupid if you are overstrained and the others must constantly wait for you.

-No one likes to wait, you don't either, so arrive on time and fully equipped at the agreed meeting point.
-Remember to bring enough food and water, and a puncture kit; a small pump, some change and your ID.
-Of course, it can happen that you forget something and most cyclists are happy to lend you a pump or give you a power bar, but such exceptions should not become the rule.
+No one likes to wait, and you don't either, so arrive on time fully equipped at the agreed meeting point.
+Remember to bring enough food and water, a puncture kit; a small pump, some change and your ID.
+Of course, you may forget something, and most cyclists are happy to lend you a pump or power bar, but such exceptions should not become the rule.

 3. Give hand signals and communicate with the group.